 A continuing series looking at the meaning of the words that form the HACCP acronym.

 In this series we are examining the thrust behind the words that make up the acronym HACCP, which stands for Hazard Analysis and Critical Control Points and is a cornerstone of modern food safety practices.
-The previous pieces looked at the words Hazard, Analysis, Critical and Control.
-This piece completes the theme with a look at the ideas behind Points.
+The previous two pieces looked at the words Hazard and Analysis.

 Dave Ruede, Well-Versed Wordsmith

 Dave Ruede, a dyed in the wool Connecticut Yankee, has been involved with high tech companies for the past three decades.
 His background in chemistry and experience in a multitude of industries such as industrial chemicals and systems, pulp and paper, semiconductor fabrication, data centers, and test and assembly facilities informs his work daily.
 Well-versed in sales, marketing, management, and business development, Dave brings real world experience to Temperature@lert.
 When not crafting new Temperature@lert projects, Dave enjoys spending time with his young granddaughter, who keeps him grounded to the simple joys in life.
 Such joys for this wordsmith include reading prize winning fiction and non-fiction.
 Although a Connecticut Yankee, living for a decade in coastal California’s not too hot, not too cold climate epitomizes Dave’s favorite temperature, 75°F.